AARP Eye Center

 - U.S. passport

 - Any other government-issued ID

-Editor’s note: This guide was updated on Aug.
-8, 2022, with information about the general election.
+Editor’s note: This guide was updated on Nov.
+21, 2022, with information about how to vote in the U.S. Virgin Islands.
 The guide was first published on Aug.
 4, 2020.